Skip to content

 Like Article

-Superposition of multiple signal at the receiver cause random amplitude variation which is known as Fading.
-A Diversity mechanism is used to decrease the effect of fading is called Diversity.
-In Diversity mechanism, multiple copies of the same data is transmitted to the receiver through multiple paths or channels and the decision is made by the receiver without knowing to the transmitter.
+Superposition of multiple signals at the receiver causes random amplitude variation which is known as Fading.
+A mechanism that is used to decrease the effect of fading is called Diversity.
+It is used to compensate for fading channel impairments.
+In Diversity mechanism, multiple copies of the same data are transmitted to the receiver through multiple paths or channels and the decision is made by the receiver without knowing the transmitter.

 1. Space Diversity: Replica of same signal is transmitted through different antenna.
 Space should be between adjacent antenna so that channel gain will be independent of signal path.
 Space diversity may give a path that avoid shadowing and also decrease the large scale fading.
 Space diversity offer different path without an increase in transmitter power or bandwidth.